Maike Morrison

 I have used this tool to identify independently evolving lineages, or ecotypes, within a superabundant marine cyanobacteria responsible for 5% of global oxygen production, Prochlorococcus marinus.

-You can access my poster from the 2019 Evolution Meeting here!
+You can access my poster from the 2019 Evolution Meeting here and our preprint on bioRxiv here!

 What are the drivers of rising vaccination exemptions in Texas schools?